huggingface/blog/sentence-transformers-in-the-hub.md

 ---
 ```

-If you don't have any model in the 🤗 Hub and want to learn more about Sentence Transformers, head to [www.SBERT.net](https://www.sbert.net)!
+If you don't have any model in the Hub and want to learn more about Sentence Transformers, head to [www.SBERT.net](https://www.sbert.net)!

 ## Would you like to integrate your library to the Hub?

-This integration is possible thanks to the [`huggingface_hub`](https://github.com/huggingface/huggingface_hub) library which has all our widgets and the API for all our partner libraries.
-If you would like to integrate your library to the Hub, we have a [guide](TODO: Link to new guide for integrating a library) for you!
+This integration is possible thanks to the [`huggingface_hub`](https://github.com/huggingface/huggingface_hub) library which has all our widgets and the API for all our supported libraries.
+If you would like to integrate your library to the Hub, we have a [guide](https://huggingface.co/docs/adding-a-library) for you!

 ## References